 One of the main thematic axis’ of The Sower is the difficulty or even impossibility of living with guilt.
 Chie’s act of lying has far-reaching effects, as the lie and the subsequent confession of Mitsuo robs her of the possibility to express the truth in her speech, to express the truth in the symbolic frame she has found her subjective position, i.e. her family (Narra-note 1).
 In this respect, the impossibility of expressing the truth, or for the truth to be accepted by the Other, also sentences Chie to bear the guilt alone – there is, in other words, no symbolic way out for her guilt.

 Furthermore, the narrative of The Sower also shows the different qualities of various lacks of speech or the retreating in silence.
 In Mitsuo’s case, his muteness goes together with the trauma he had to endure.
 Mitsuo lack of speech sensible hides the awful past trauma that made him end up in a mental hospital.
-Despite his lack of speech, Mitsuo’s acts, e.g. the sowing, are communicative of his sadness, his joy, and his guilt for example and put him into the symbolic framework of subjects.
+Despite his lack of speech, Mitsuo’s acts, e.g. the sowing, are communicative of his sadness, his joy, and his guilt and put him into the symbolic framework of subjects.
 Chie’s lack of speech is function of her lie and the unbearable secret she has to live with.
 In Yoko’s case, the period where she lacks speech informs us of her grief and the failure to give expression to the complex feelings the death of Itsuki has caused (Narra-note 2).
 On a side note: the narrative is also firmly grounded in Japanese culture as various aspects of Japanese life are framed, most notably the summer festivals with the omikoshi, and the Japanese funeral rites (narra-note 3, Narra-note 4).